MiniMax model

 Example

 Handheld smartphone UGC clip of a woman unboxing a new skincare bottle at a kitchen table.
 She peels the seal, smiles, and turns the bottle toward camera.
-Soft window daylight, natural colors, subtle room tone + packaging crinkle.
+Soft window daylight, natural colors, clean kitchen background, product label held readable in the final beat.

 Demo – 10s city drift (9:16)